17th International Conference on Knowledge Management 2022 “Knowledge, Uncertainty and Risks: From individual to global scale”

-ICKM 2022 will be held June 23-24 at the University of Applied Sciences Potsdam, Germany organized by the International Council on Knowledge Management (ICKM) and hosted by the Department of Information Sciences at the University of Applied Sciences Potsdam.
+ICKM 2022 took place from June 23-24 at the University of Applied Sciences Potsdam, Germany organized by the International Council on Knowledge Management (ICKM) and hosted by the Department of Information Sciences at the University of Applied Sciences Potsdam.

 The conference program can be downloaded via this link or by clicking on the preview image below:

 Prof. Dr. Dr. Ortwin RennScientific Director at the Institute for Advanced Sustainability

 Studies (IASS) in Potsdam (Germany)

 Conventional and systemic Risks: Implications for individual and societal governance

 Ortwin Renn is scientific director at the International Institute for Advanced Sustainability Studies (IASS) in Potsdam (Germany) and professor for environmental sociology and technology assessment at the University of Stuttgart.
 He also directs the non-profit company DIALOGIK, a research institute for the investigation of communication and participation processes.
 Renn is Adjunct Professor for “Integrated Risk Analysis” at Stavanger University (Norway), Honorary Professor at the Technical University Munich and Affiliate Professor for “Risk Governance” at Beijing Normal University.
 His research interests include risk governance (analysis perception, communication), stakeholder and public involvement in environmental decision making, transformation processes in economics, politics and society.